a2stuff/a2d/res/notes/testplan.md

 * Open a window for a volume; open a window for a folder; close volume window; close folder window.
 Repeat 10 times to verify that the volume table doesn't have leaks.

-* Run DeskTop on a IIc+ from a 3.5" floppy on internal drive.
-Verify that the disk doesn't spin constantly.

-* Run on a system with a single slot providing 3 or 4 drives (e.g. CFFA, BOOTI, Floppy Emu); verify that all show up.

 * Verify that GS/OS volume name cases show correctly (e.g. ProDOS 2.5 disk).
 * Verify that GS/OS file name cases show correctly (e.g. ProDOS 2.5 disk).